ajahne/blog/_drafts/2018-3-14-const-let-var-best-practices.md

 ---
 So when should you use `const`, `let` or `var`?

-## Summary:
+## TL;DR
 - Use `const` by default
-- Use `let` if you need to reassign a variable
+- Use `let` only if you need to reassign a variable
 - Never use `var`

 ## Overview
 A variable should represent one thing

+## When should I use `const`?
+> `const` is not a value that doesn't change, but rather it is an identifier that does not get reassigned.

-Use const by default
+Use const by default.

-Const cannot be reassigned, but are still mutable when dealing with complex types (add link)
+A `const` cannot be reassigned, but values are still mutable when dealing with [complex types (e.g. Objects)]({{ site.baseurl }}{% post_url 2018-1-29-javascript-value-vs-reference %})

-Const is not a value that doesn't change, but rather it is an identifier that does not get reassigned.
+`const` is not a value that doesn't change, but rather it is an identifier that does not get reassigned.

 True immutability can be obtained through using const with primitive types.

-Change const to let once you see the value contained by the variable needs to change
+Change `const` to `let` once you see the value contained by the variable needs to change

 Why?
 This will help you clearly denote which variables should change and which should not.
 This helps general readability as other developers will have a clearer sense of what variables change throughout program execution and which do not.

+By following these practices we can easily get a sense of what values should change and which should not.
+{% highlight js %}
+const WAIT_TIME = 5;
+const widget = new Widget();
+let count = 0;
+{% endhighlight %}

+The added benefit of using `const` is that we will recieve an error if we try to reassign our identifier
+{% highlight js %}
+const WAIT_TIME = 5;

+//later in the code

+WAIT_TIME = 10; //TypeError: Attempted to assign to readonly property.
+{% endhighlight %}

+## When should I use `let`?
 So when use let?
 When the value of the identifier needs to change.
+Some examples
-Some examples For loops (i)
+- for loops (i)
-Counters (keeping track of current number of DOM child elements) Mathematical formulas
+- Counters (keeping track of current number of DOM child elements)
+- Mathematical formulas
-Form data (i.e. text input value while user is typing) Flip a boolean flag/toggle
+- Form data (i.e. text input value while user is typing)
+- Flip a boolean flag/toggle

+better for loops with `let`
+{% highlight js %}
+for (let i =0; )
+{% endhighlight %}

+## When should I use `var`?
 Never use var.

 Why?